HenrikBengtsson/future/revdep/problems.md

       All declared Imports should be used.
     ```

-# fiery
+# greta

-Version: 1.1.0
+Version: 0.3.0

 ## In both

-*   checking dependencies in R code ...
+*   checking package dependencies ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘desc’ All declared Imports should be used.
+    Package suggested but not available for checking: ‘truncdist’
     ```

 # ipc